Stay Safe: 8 Tips to Ensure Loading Dock Safety

 Loading docks are notoriously dangerous.
 Approximately 25% of all reported warehouse injuries occur on the loading dock, and for each accident, there are hundreds of near misses.
 The good news is that many accidents are preventable with proper safety protocols in place.

 With recent macro shifts like the Electronic Logging Device (ELD) mandate and omni-channel consumer demand, companies are feeling increasing pressure to speed up distribution.
 Thus, loading dock workers are expected to work at a break-neck pace to keep products moving in and out, which only adds to the danger.
-It is important to follow safety procedures, especially during this time of year.
-As shipping volumes increase at the end of Q3 and into Q4, there will be more traffic, more workers, and more room for error.
+It is important to follow safety procedures, especially during peak seasons.
+As shipping volumes increase, there will be more traffic, more workers, and more room for error.
 Prepare your teams now to avoid costly mistakes.

 What Is a Loading Dock, and Why Is It Dangerous?